 - Will the ATO decline GST claims on international purchases for those business owners who never advise suppliers?

-- What do business owners do if they are unable to advise a supplier re their GST status?
+- What do business owners do if they are unable to advise a supplier regarding their GST status?
 Will the ATO provide assistance to these business owners and act as a liaison between supplier and user?

 As you can see, the Netflix Tax for bookkeepers and BAS Agents alike has added more questions to their job than it has answered!
 Confusion reigns supreme and until some of my questions above are answered, I don’t believe there is going to be a client file [at least in our practice] that will contain accurate international purchase data in terms of GST coding.
 It seems the ATO has delivered a law that works on paper but not in practice.
 The fact that there are so many variables regarding the bookkeeping for this tax, makes it almost impossible to process correctly.
 We are hoping that bookkeeping associations can work closely (and quickly) with the ATO to create a solution for bookkeepers/BAS Agents that will answer some of the questions above.
 Failing that, we think this is just going to end up being one big accounting mess!